Acrobat Ants Identification Guide

 +

-Unlike termites, acrobat ants don't eat wood.
-However, they nest in moist, decayed, or previously damaged wood.
-They expand existing cavities and galleries created by other insects or rot.
-Finding acrobat ants often indicates a moisture problem or wood decay that needs attention.
+No. Unlike termites, acrobat ants don't eat wood.
+But they do nest in moist, decayed, or damaged wood.
+They use cavities already made by other insects or rot.
+Finding acrobat ants often points to moisture problems or wood decay that needs fixing.

 Are acrobat ants dangerous?